 However, Social Commerce integrates Social Media and online stores creating a better customer experience where users can directly interact and purchase products within the social app.
 That is why this is one of the best marketing strategies an online seller can apply.

-In a nutshell, the benefits of social commerce as a whole are:
+In a nutshell, the benefits of social retail as a whole are:

 - Expanding online reach.